BSc (Hons) Mathematics and Business Management and Administration, University of Leeds, UK

 PGCE, University of Leeds

 Greg comes from the UK but has spent the last few years in the Middle East and China.
 He is a Drama teacher by trade but has been in senior leadership roles for around the last 15 years; he is married and has got three children and two beautiful granddaughters and his middle son has just landed in China to teach English, keeping up the family tradition!
 Greg is very excited to be here at Britannica and he has been very impressed with what he has seen so far, a very welcoming and committed staff and delightful and friendly students.
 His mission is to make coming to school the best experience it can possibly be and for all his students to fulfil their potential.

 MA, Corvinus University of Budapest, Hungary, Accounting and Finance

-Mariann was born in the hilly side of the city in Buda’s district 11, where she finished a local primary and secondary school.
-She graduated at Corvinus University of Budapest, specialized in Accounting and Finance.
+Balázs was born in a small town at the lovely Lake Balaton, where he finished a local primary school, then the secondary school in Veszprém.
+He graduated at Corvinus University of Budapest, specialized in Accounting and Finance.
 After finishing his studies in 1991, he started his career joining multinational companies, where he gained experience in several industries, such as chemical, automotive, seeds research and production, IT distribution, including expat stay in the Netherlands.

 Balázs is excited to join the Britannica community from November 2019 and look forward to working in the private educational sector.